lowspin/CarND-Proj05-Vehicle-Detection/README.md

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:
+### Here are seven frames and their corresponding heatmaps:

 ![alt text][image5]